 Author: Joyce Zhou

-Let's consider creating a Kepion Dashboard as creating a website.
+Creating a Kepion Dashboard is akin to creating a website.
 Most websites have a fixed width, with white space filling in both sides if the browser is wider than the width, as shown below.

 When the browser size is narrower than the fixed width, users will normally see a horizontal scrollbar.
 Let's cover four steps to ensure your Dashboard size is optimized.

-- Principle 1: Set the fixed width to the smallest screen size.
+Step 1: Set the fixed width to the smallest screen size

 Our default dashboard page size is 1280 x 640, which will fit a 14-inch laptop screen in most cases.
 Taking this approach makes it highly unlikely that the Dashboard will have the horizontal scroll-bar.
-Then next step is to avoid the horizontal bar within the form using our second principle:

-- Principle 2: Narrow form-width to fit the dashboard.
+Step 2: Narrow form-width to fit the dashboard

 - Adjust column width